Bullion Coin Types - Latest Year, Minty, Newly Minted and Secondary Market

 We have the following minty products available to buy:

 Secondary Market Our Choice

 These are our lowest price/premium bullion sovereigns.
 Most will normally have been in circulation but may include more recent which are in less than 'mint' condition.
 We look to buy these items on a daily basis from our suppliers which are a mix of mints, bullion dealers, companies and private investors.
 More information on this can be found on our Secondary Market Gold article.

 We have the following secondary market coins available to buy:

 Other Bullion Types

 Very low grade coins, of correct weight but worn, possibly with scratches.
-Suitable for jewellers as an easy source of gold: you can browse through our selection of grade C coins here.
+These coins would be suitable for jewellers as an easy source of gold: you can browse through our selection of grade C coins here.